 Male breast cancer: At any age

-Triple-negative type of breast cancer, particularly in a woman at age < 60 years.
+Triple-negative breast cancer: in women diagnosed at age < 60 years.

 Breast cancer in a patient who has a close relative having breast, ovarian, pancreatic, or high grade prostate cancer.

 A previously identified BRCA1 or BRCA2 gene mutation in the family